quantorconsulting/mkdocs_build_plantuml/README.md

 ## Known restrictions

 - If you use `!include`s and the `render: "server"` option, this plugin merges those files manually.
-If there are any issues because of that, please open a ticket.
+If there are any issues or side effects because of that, please open a ticket.
-- Only files are currently supported for `!include` and `render: "server"`, no urls
+- For `!include` only files are currently supported, no urls
-- !include with server works currently only with one level, no !include in included files